vlanore/prog_m1_bioinfo/slides.md

 Slides are available at http://vlanore.eu:1948

-Example code is available at https://github.com/vlanore/prog_m1_bioinfo
+Example code is available at<br/> https://github.com/vlanore/prog_m1_bioinfo

 ---